rkttu/AdmxCodeGen/README.md

 ## Minimum Requirements

-- Requires a platform with .NET Standard 2.0
+- Requires .NET 8.0 (LTS), .NET 6.0 (LTS)
   - This library does not support ADM files.
-  - Supported .NET Version: .NET 8.0 (LTS), .NET 6.0 (LTS)
-- The generated C# code can only run on Windows platforms.
+- The generated assemlby and C# code can only run on Windows platforms.

+## How to install

+1. Install the latest .NET runtime from [https://dot.net/](https://dot.net) first.
+2. Run `dotnet tool install --global AdmxCodeGen` command.
+(Internet connection required.)
+3. Run `admxcodegen --help` command to validate installation.

 ## How to use